-Keep reading for some fun activities to go along with the book Harvest Party.
-These are designed for preschool, pre-k, and kindergarten and are sure to be a hit with your little learners!
+Keep reading for some fun Harvest Party activities for preschool, pre-k, and kindergarten.
+These activities are sure to be a hit with your little one!

 We are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.
 This post contains affiliate links.
 Click HERE to read our full disclosure.

-After reading this story, check out these fun Harvest Party book activities that include yummy Pig Bagels, an adorable Shape Cow, and a FREE printable math activity!
+After reading this story, check out these fun Harvest Party book activities that include Pig Bagels, a Shape Cow, and FREE Fall Number Mats.

-- Spread the strawberry cream cheese across the mini bagel
+- Spread strawberry cream cheese across the mini bagel.

 - Enjoy your piggy breakfast!